Please follow and like us:

 7. Indulge in ice cream

 Ree Drummond’s Charlie’s Sweet Shop serves up Tillamook ice cream creations that are worth every calorie.
-We recommend the Bakery Blast sundae or a scoop of Huckleberry ice cream.
+We recommend the Bakery Blast sundae or a scoop of chocolate peanut butter ice cream.
 You can also find ice cream at McDonalds, Sonic, and the local grocery store’s freezer section.
 We love the Blue Bell ice cream there.

 A Hot Fudge Monster sundae at the Pioneer Woman's Charlie's Sweet Shop